Here’s how to get your old phone number back:

 Phone companies and carriers own phone numbers.
 They are in charge of deactivating and reactivating them, along with recycling them.

 If your carrier can’t help, you might have to negotiate with the new person who has your old number.

-Why Are Numbers Deactivated?
+Why Are Phone Numbers Deactivated?

-It’s easier to understand ways to get an old phone number back when you know more about how and why they might be deactivated in the first place.
+It’s easier to understand ways to get an old phone number back when you know more about how and why it might be deactivated in the first place.

 If a phone number isn’t used for a period of time, it is standard procedure to deactivate the number.

 If a phone line isn’t used at all for a specified number of days, the number is automatically deactivated.

 There are a number of reasons for these policies, but it is easy to imagine a situation where someone permanently moves out of the country but forgets to deactivate the phone line.